 - What happens if I overdose (Opana ER)?

 - What should I avoid while using oxymorphone (Opana ER)?

 - What other drugs will affect oxymorphone (Opana ER)?

 What happens if I miss a dose (Opana ER)?

-Since oxymorphone is sometimes used as needed, you may not be on a dosing schedule.
-If you are using the medication regularly, take the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since oxymorphone is sometimes taken as needed, you may not be on a dosing schedule.
+If you are taking the medication regularly, take the missed dose as soon as you remember.
+Skip the missed dose if it is almost time for your next scheduled dose.
+Do not take extra medicine to make up the missed dose.

 Extended-release oxymorphone is not for use on an as-needed basis for pain.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of oxymorphone can be fatal.

 Overdose symptoms may include extreme drowsiness, muscle weakness, confusion, cold and clammy skin, pinpoint pupils, shallow breathing, slow heart rate, fainting, or coma.

 What should I avoid while using oxymorphone (Opana ER)?